 1 – You got a USB mug warmer as a holiday gift?
 Exciting.
 But be cautious of what you connect to your computer.

 Inconspicuous devices are not as innocent as you might think.
 If it can be connected to your device, it can be used as an attack tool.
-Don’t underestimate the furtiveness of bad actors… They put in a lot of effort to hide themselves and their attack tools from you, and might even use something as unassuming as a mug warmer as their disguise.
+Don’t underestimate the furtiveness of bad actors… They put in a lot of effort to hide themselves and their attack tools from you.
+And they might even use something as unassuming as a mug warmer as their disguise.

 2 – Trust.
 One of the most important qualities one would look for in an employee.
 Make sure that you trust the devices they use as well.
 Cybersecurity training and awareness for employees is a key factor in your cybersecurity posture.

 Careless/uninformed staff are one of the greatest threats to organizations’ cybersecurity.
-Just because employees have good intentions (well, at least we hope they do), it does not mean that they cannot unwittingly cause a major cybersecurity incident.
+Just because employees have good intentions, it does not mean that they cannot unwittingly cause a major cybersecurity incident.
 A lack of employee training on good cyber hygiene could have perilous consequences for your organization.
-Staff have insider privileges that make attackers’ lives easier and these bad actors often target employees and the devices that they use without the victim knowing.
+Staff have insider privileges that make attackers’ lives easier.
+And these bad actors often target employees and the devices that they use without the victim knowing.

 3 – You’re only as strong as your weakest link.
 Think you have cybersecurity sorted?
 Think again.
 How secure are the vendors in your supply chain?